Generic Name: hepatitis a and hepatitis b vaccine (Intramuscular route)

 - Weak immune system from a disease or medicine—The vaccine may not work as well in patients with this condition.

-This section provides information on the proper use of a number of products that contain hepatitis a vaccine inactivated and hepatitis b vaccine recombinant.
+This section provides information on the proper use of a number of products that contain hepatitis a and hepatitis b vaccine.
 It may not be specific to Twinrix Junior.
 Please read with care.

 A nurse or other trained health professional will give you this vaccine.
 This vaccine is given as a shot into your muscles.